The-alpha-male/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Write a function that returns the length of a string.

+## 3-puts.c

-3-puts.c prints a string followed by a new line to stdout
+Prints a string followed by a new line to stdout

+## 4-print_rev.c

-4-print_rev.c function that prints a string, in reverse, followed by a new line.
+Function that prints a string, in reverse, followed by a new line.

+## 5-rev_string.c

-5-rev_string.c reverses a string
+Reverses a string

 6-puts2.c Write a function that prints every other character of a string, starting with the first character, followed by a new line.